 Why do people move?
 What political, economic, and social conditions influence their movement?
 How should states manage or regulate migration?
 What factors lead some states to be more open to migration, while others are relatively closed?
-These are some of the questions we will be consider in the first part of the course, where we will examine the phenomenon of the movement of populations in relation to prevalent frameworks for thinking about migration and citizenship.
+These are some of the questions we will be consider in the first part of the course, where we will examine the movement of populations in a global context.
 The second part of the course will focus on Canada.
-We will examine the forces and conditions that have shaped Canada's evolving citizenship and immigration policies.
+We will examine the forces and conditions that have shaped Canada's immigration, refugee and citizenship policies.
 We will analyze immigration and citizenship policies within a framework that draws attention to the roles played by actors and ideas, and the ways in which their interaction is structured by political institutions.
 Our study of Canada's experience is intended to help us think more generally about the variables shaping immigration and citizenship law and policy in other liberal-democratic countries.
-It will also help us to acquire a sound understanding of the political dynamics of immigration policy-making today.
+It will also help us to acquire a sound understanding of the political dynamics of immigration policymaking today.